 Introduction of Taiji

 There are two aspects in the movement of Taiji, we call these Yin and Yang.
-There also are five aspects and eight aspects in the movement of Taiji, we call these Five element and Baguan.
-In fact, there are many different aspects can be found out from the absolute oneness Taiji.
+There also are five aspects and eight aspects in the movements of Taiji, we call these Five elements and Baguan.
+In fact, there are many different aspects which can be found from the absolute oneness Taiji.
 When we practice Taiji form, our pure true self observes the qi of Taiji moving together with our qi.